telliott99/MyUnix/server1.rst

 *The first window is the VM window*.
 You click *in the first window*, and now the mouse will work *in the second window*!

 Even with this, it's still flaky.
-What you can try is to click ``Disable Mouse Integration`` on the bottom, then move the mouse into the screen and press LEFT-CMD (the Host key), and then click ``Capture``.
+What you can try is to click ``Disable Mouse Integration`` in the menu on the bottom of the window, then move the mouse into the screen and press LEFT-CMD (the Host key), and then click ``Capture``.
 That worked, once. ]

 So I installed Ubuntu, and along the way authorized a bunch of connections through LittleSnitch.